-A reconciliation of Cash and cash equivalents, Participants' Fund cash deposits, and Cash in Other Participants' assets, reported within the Statements of Financial Condition that sum to the total of the same such amounts shown on the accompanying Statements of Cash Flows as of December 31, 2022 and 2021 follow (in thousands):
+A reconciliation of Cash and cash equivalents, Participants' Fund cash deposits, and Cash in Other Participants' assets, reported within the Statements of Financial Condition that sum to the total of the same such amounts shown on the accompanying Statements of Cash Flows as of December 31, 2023 and 2022 follow (in thousands):

-2022 2021 Cash and cash equivalents \$ 648,185 \$ 754,890 Participants' Fund cash deposits (see Note 4) 2,001,893 1,962,667 Cash in Other Participants' assets 849,895 1,310,428 Total Cash and cash equivalents, Participants' Fund cash deposits and Cash in Other Participants' assets shown on the Statements of Cash Flows \$ 3,499,973 \$ 4,027,985
+2023 2022 Cash and cash equivalents \$ 731,373 \$ 648,185 Participants' Fund cash deposits (see Note 4) 1,984,734 2,001,893 Cash in Other Participants' assets (see Note 5) 4,484,240 849,895 Total Cash and cash equivalents, Participants' Fund cash deposits and Cash in Other Participants' assets shown on the Statements of Cash Flows \$ 7,200,347 \$ 3,499,973

 Global Events and Crises.
 Global pandemics, sanctions, war, or natural disasters may have an adverse impact on market, economic and geopolitical conditions and trigger a period of global economic slowdown.
 Such a slowdown may have a material impact on the Company's financial results including changes in revenue, interest rates, liquidity/credit, and government and regulatory policy.
+At this time, the Company has not experienced any material adverse financial impacts from these events and crises.